andersberliner/smelling_sepsis/README.md

 I ran these jobs by spinning up EC2 instances.
 The "slow" step is the featurization, so I typically did this up front and pickled the results to pass along to other models using the same detection, gram and classifier featurization methods.
 Thus, the SeriesModel class contains a load_state parameter to describe where to "start" the model from.

-Featurization is a place where parralellization could help improve speed, but I didn't have time to translate it to pyspark.
+Featurization is a place where paralellization could help improve speed, but I didn't have time to translate it to pyspark.
 This is another area of work in progress.

 ### Crossvalidation